thepanlab/NACHOS/README.md

 * How to run the training can be found in [`/docs/readme_training.md`](/docs/readme_training.md)
 * How to run the results processing can be found in [`/docs/readme_results_processing.md`](/docs/readme_results_processing.md)

+## Logs training and validation for paper
+* The training and validation accuracies for all epochs used for experiments in the paper can be in [`results/HPO`](/results/HPO)

 ## Data
 The data used in the paper can be found in [Zenodo](https://zenodo.org/records/14847200).